Digital Literature 101

 Course communications may take via email or as comments on the course website.
 While the course instructor may be able to help resolve some technical issues, as the course is a primer on digital literature and digital literacy, you should make every effort to solve any issues independently.

-Windows (98, XP, Vista or higher), Mac, or Linux operating systems; must be Adobe Reader, Java and Shockwave enabled (freeware available online).
+Windows, Mac, or Linux operating systems; must be Adobe Reader, Java and Flash enabled (freeware available online).

 Approach to Teaching and Learning